The Purpose Of This Microphone Forum?

 The Mic Lab is meant for the exchange and advancement of knowledge about high-quality microphones among audio professionals (studio owners, producers, engineers and artists.)

-With everyone's good will and adherence to a few, but crucial, ground rules (below), this forum will continue to remain the prime online source and reference site for reliable, authoritative information about high-end microphones and their application.
+With everyone's good will and adherence to a few, but crucial, ground rules (below), this forum can become the prime online source and reference site for reliable, authoritative information about high-end microphones and their application.

 'High End', 'high quality' and 'professionals' are of course subjective terms.

-I envision an online community of the kind of microphone users whose knowledge, advice and stimulating discussion is rarely found in existing forums.
+I envision an online community of the kind of microphone users whose knowledge, advice and stimulating discussion have been largely absent from existing forums.

 Beginning enthusiasts, hobby recordists, or project studio equipment users:

-Some of you can benefit from what's being shared here - however, posters concerned with entry level or project studio mic issues should jog over to another REP forum.
+Some of you can benefit from what's being shared here - however, posters concerned with entry level or project studio mic issues should jog over to Harvey Gerst's fine forum.

 Who I am:

 Those who don't know who I am and what business I have to lead a forum on microphones: please check up on me.
-Google my name, or read an interview for an introduction to what I do, what I think, and how I feel about microphones:http://www.prosoundweb.com/recording/bruce_borgeson/kh/heyne
+Google my name, or read an interview for an introduction to what I do, what I think, what I feel about microphones: http://www.prosoundweb.com/recording/bruce_borgeson/kh/heyne

 What I encourage: